Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 When you hear matching gifts, what do you think of?

 Maybe it’s a major donor who matches contributions made during a big campaign.
 As a nonprofit professional, you might’ve even participated in one of those.
-But have corporate matching gifts ever occurred to you?
+But did you know that there’s another type of matching gifts that can actually provide more value and are often easier for organizations like yours to benefit from?
+Introducing: corporate matching gifts.

 Many donors, including those who give to your organization, are eligible for matching gifts through their employers.
 However, nonprofits often underutilize this fundraising strategy.